panpanzhang99299/panpanzhang99299.github.io/_publications/ren2021investigating.md

 title: "Investigating several fundamental properties of random lobster trees and random spider trees"
 collection: publications
 permalink: /publication/ren2021investigating
 excerpt: 'In this paper, we uncover the structures of random lobster and spider trees.
-Specifically, we consider the random lobster trees that grow in two different manners.
+Specifically, we investigate the random lobster trees that grow in two different manners.
 For random spider trees, we characterize the asymptotic distriubtion of the number of leaves as well as two kinds of topological indices.'
 date: 2021-04-26